 - Mobile Bike Mechanics, based in Logan Park.
 Tools and equipment for free mobile bike mechanic and apprentice program training staff to provide free bike tune-ups and map skills lessons citywide.

-- Nature Inside, at North Mississippi Regional Park.
+- Nature Inside Out, at North Mississippi Regional Park.
 Materials and transportation to get elementary students from City View and Jenny Lind Minneapolis public schools to North Mississippi Regional Park for outdoor explorations.

 - RecPlus Swims, at Webber and Harrison parks.
 Free swimming lessons for 64 kids aged 6-12 through the RecPlus program.